npm-wharf/cluster-info-client/README.md

 It also manages grouping clusters into "channels".
 Channels are free-form, and a cluster can be placed into any number of channels.
 Example uses for channels are deployment groups, environments, zones, or any other grouping of clusters you would want to perform concurrent operations on as a set.

-This is intended for use inside fabrik8, kubeform, command hub, and others.
+This is intended for use inside fabrik8, kubeform, command hub, support hub, and others.

 ## Usage